Electrolysis

 Faraday’s Laws of Electrolysis

-• The mass (mmm) of a substance produced at an electrode is proportional to the amount of charge (QQQ) passed through the electrolyte.
+First Law: The mass (m) of a substance produced at an electrode is proportional to the amount of charge (Q) passed through the electrolyte.

 Where: